CARV-ICS-FORTH/knot/docs/technical-notes.md

 *The dashboard runs as a service in Kubernetes and coordinates the execution of other services in particular namespaces.
 All provisioned containers of a user share common volumes.*

 To attach these data folders to service and application containers, Knot creates Persistent Volumes and associated Persistent Volume Claims for each user, and provides a Kubernetes mutating admission webhook which intercepts all calls to create pods or deployments and injects the appropriate volumes to respective configurations before they are applied.
-The Knot service itself also has the same data folders mounted in order to present their contents via the dashboard.
+The Knot service itself also has the same data folders mounted, in order to present their contents via the dashboard.

 Service templates
 -----------------